Best AI Coding Assistants & Code Review Tools (2026)

 Overview

-The world of AI development isn't just about autonomous agents and no-code builders.
-For most developers, the day-to-day reality is a collaborative dance with an AI Coding Assistant.
+For most developers, the day-to-day reality isn't autonomous agents; it's a collaborative dance with an AI Coding Assistant that lives inside your existing workflow.

 - Autocomplete: Whole-line and multi-line completions that feel like they're reading your mind.

-- Code Review: Automated PR reviews that catch bugs, security flaws, and style issues before a human even sees the code.
+- Code Review: Automated PR reviews that catch bugs, security flaws, and style issues before a human sees the code.

 - Unit Testing: Generating comprehensive test suites in seconds.